IAmEchino/minecraft.umcpgaming.org/README.md

-# terpcraft.net
+# minecraft.umcpgaming.org
-The website for TerpCraft, the Minecraft server at the University of Maryland.
+The website for minecraft.umcpgaming.org, the Minecraft server at the University of Maryland.

 ## To-Do List